O-Massol/exercice-aventurier/Analysis.md

 ## Domain

-- Map (collection of Positions and TerrainTypes)
+- AdventuringMap (collection of Positions and TerrainTypes)
 - Position
 - TerrainType
 - MovementCommand